Skip to main content

 As long as you're using your browser, the browser application communicates with the cloud CDF services as if it's you.
 Practically, this happens in an elaborate process to provide the web application with a token.
 This token is a very targeted key to grant access to your data using your identity.
 The token expires quickly, so it has to be refreshed regularly (in the background).
 We say that the web application is a client and that the CDF cloud services are a resource that the client accesses.

-In the case of running an extractor or making a Python application where you use the CDF services directly, the extractor or application could do the same as the CDF portal application and be a client that uses a token you authorize giving access to your data.
+In the case of running an extractor or making a Python application where you use the CDF services directly, the extractor or application could do the same as the CDF application and be a client that uses a token you authorize giving access to your data.
 However, since these applications may run over a longer time (and a token is short-lived) independently of you (or any other user) watching over them, it makes more sense to give them their own identity.
 We refer to this type of identity as a service principal to differentiate them from people identities.

 Key cards, door locks, and trust